ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         that you must opt-in to.
 OS configuration (such as making sure config files are correct) does not typically have to use the rolling update model, but can do so if desired.

+    self-hosted Galaxy
+        An on-premises version of the `GalaxyNG codebase <https://galaxyng.netlify.app/>`_ to find and share your own currated set of content.
+You can access your content with the ``ansible-galaxy collection`` command.

     Serial
         .. seealso::